Funding available - up to £10,000 for any one project.

 Once applications are fully completed, and if projects meet at least one of the funding priorities, they are progressed to a Community Grants Panel.

-The Community Grants Panel meets in September to consider all eligible grant applications.
+The Community Grants Panel meets in March, July and November to consider all eligible grant applications.

 If your application is progressed, you will be invited to the Community Grants Panel to discuss your project.
 All applicants are required to attend the Grants Panel.